BlueConfetti/lumarr/docs/docker.md

 This guide covers running Lumarr in Docker, including Docker Compose setup and deployment strategies.

+Official multi-architecture Docker images are available on Docker Hub at `blueconfetti/lumarr` for both linux/amd64 and linux/arm64 platforms.

 ## Quick Start

 ### Using Docker Compose (Recommended)